What are On-target earnings (OTE): meaning, importance, and formula

 Now it’s high time to determine the quota your sales reps will need to hit to earn a commission.
 It’s recommended to base sales OTE on one-fifth of the annual sales quota or 6 to 8 times the sales quota.
 You can also base it on a salespeople’s work experience.

 The commission part of OTE usually depends on the projected goals you want your sales team to meet.
 For example, it may be boosting revenue or increasing the amount of monthly closed deals by 8%, and so on.

 Determine how difficult it will be to hit these goals and how long it may take.
 Align the commission with the complexity of achieving projected tasks.

 4. Add the base salary together with the commission

 Once you have determined the base salary and commission, add them together to get your OTE.

 Motivating your sales team is an effective way to boost your business’ revenue and ensure constant growth.
-On-target earnings come up as encouraging sales compensation that stimulates your sales reps to work hard and achieve the company’s goals.
+OTE sales reps get stimulates them to work hard and achieve the company’s goals.

 What you should always keep in mind is that OTE you offer to your salespeople must be simple enough to understand and agree to.
 Therefore, before coming up with a pay mix and an OTE strategy for all sales roles in a team, think well about the specifics of your sales process, the maturity of your product or service, and your company’s philosophy.